Achievable logoAchievable logo

 Components of a warm-up

-An effective warm-up consists of:
+An effective warm-up includes:

 1. General warm-up: Low-intensity activity (e.g., jogging, cycling) that increases heart rate and blood flow while reducing stiffness.